skiselev/micro_8088/README.md

 # Micro 8088
-IBM XT Compatible Processor Board based on Faraday FE2010 chipset
+IBM XT Compatible Processor Board based on Faraday FE2010/FE2010A chipset

 ## Introduction
-This project is an attempt to create a simple to build IBM PC/XT compatible processor board.
-The project uses a fairly common Faraday FE2010/FE2010A chipset, that implements most of IBM PC/XT LSIs (Intel 8xxx ICs) and glue logic.
+Micro 8088 is an easy to build IBM PC/XT compatible processor board.
+It uses a fairly common Faraday FE2010/FE2010A chipset, that implements most of IBM PC/XT LSIs (Intel 8xxx ICs) and glue logic.
+Micro 8088 uses SRAM ICs to implement the system RAM, and a Flash ROM IC to store the BIOS, further reducing the number of components, and simplifying the build process.

 ![Micro 8088 V1.1 Assembled Board](images/Micro_8088_Assembled_Board-1.1.jpg)